 However you celebrate this time, enjoy!

 This article was posted on Thursday, February 16th, 2006 at 6:17 pm and is filed under Carnival, Holidays Around the World, Lent, Mardi Gras, Shrove Tuesday.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply